nikola354/Introduction-to-programming-FMI/Instructions/GitHub Workflow/README.md

 4. Create a branch
     - You should create branch for each **3 tasks**.
-    - The branch should be created from the master branch of the original repository.
+    - The branch should be created from the main branch of the original repository.
 In this way you will always have the latest changes .
     - [About branches.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)
     - [How to create branch.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch)